wp-plugins/wp-on-routes/readme.txt

 === WordPress on Routes ===
 Contributors: markzero

-Tags: routes, path, HTTP method, custom paths, custom parameters, query, headers, exclude header, agent, filter agents

-Requires at least: 3.8
+Tags: routes, path, HTTP method, custom paths, custom parameters, query, headers, exclude header, agent, filter agents Requires at least: 3.8
 Tested up to: 3.9
 Stable tag: 0.1.0

 This plugin adds API-like functionality to your WordPress instance.

 == Description ==

+WordPress on Routes is a plugin for WordPress, inspired mainly by Ruby micro-frameworks.
+It adds ability to add custom routes to your WordPress instance.
+Useful for form submissions, API-like features, etc.

 This plugin allows you to:

 1. Add custom routes to your WordPress installation